 6029 Leesburg Pike, Falls Church; 703-671-8088

-Restaurants, keep your trendy roast chicken—we love feasting on duck at this 40 year-old institution, which has lured a spectrum of celebrity guests from the Bushes to K-Pop phenom, Psy.
+We love feasting on duck at this 42 year-old institution from restaurateur Eddie Tsui, which has lured a spectrum of celebrity guests from the Bushes to Ovechkin.
 The details make this bird stand out: house-made hoisin and fresh pancakes, scallions grown on the Tsui family farm in Purcellville, and servers who expertly hew the moist meat and crackling skin.
-Round out a festive meal with a scorpion bowl and stellar plates like shrimp with local garlic shoots.
+Round out a festive meal with stellar plates like shrimp with garlic shoots.
+The restaurant added takeout and limited delivery in the pandemic.

 At his eponymous chain of Szechuan restaurants, Hubei-born chef Peter Chang specializes in airy scallion bubble pancakes, numbing stone-pot dishes, and dry-fried eggplant showered in chilies.
-His newest venture, Mama Chang, is a family-run affair that pays tribute to the female chefs in his family with homestyle dishes and wonderful seasonal specials.
-Q by Peter Chang, his finer-dining Bethesda restaurant, is fully booked for Christmas.
+His newer venture, Mama Chang, is a family-run affair that pays tribute to the female chefs in his family with homestyle dishes and wonderful seasonal specials.
+Q by Peter Chang, his finer-dining Bethesda restaurant, is open for takeout and delivery on Christmas (we’re eyeing the delicious duck).
+All locations are takeout and delivery only for the holiday.

 1121 Nelson St., Rockville; 301-279-0806